U.S. charitable giving hit record in 2021 but inflation looms

 "Many of those organizations like the civil rights groups gained a lot of visibility and momentum during 2020 following the killing of George Floyd, and many of the new events that happened in 2021, like the Stop Asian Hate Movement, those also garnered a lot of support," Osili said.

-The report draws on multiple data sets, including tax information, but does not capture giving done through crowdfunding campaigns or mutual aid groups.
+The report draws on multiple data sets, including tax information, but does not capture person to person giving through crowdfunding campaigns or mutual aid groups, though it does reflect crowdsourced gifts to nonprofits.
 Previous research by the Lilly Family School found that person to person giving is not yet replacing donations to charitable organizations, Osili said, but rather is in addition to those gifts.

 MORE WORLD NEWS

-Note: This story has been corrected to show that the report reflects giving from crowdfunding campaigns that go to nonprofit organizations but not those that go to individuals.
-In the fifth graf, it also corrects the amount of donations in 2017 to US$335 billion.